 I believe we are all guilty of grabbing the gavel every once in awhile.
 It’s human nature to judge.
-And if, in fact, we all do it– it stands to reason that it’s going to come back our way at one point or another.
+And if, in fact, we all do it– it’s happening to us as well.

 Who among us doesn’t judge, and who among us is free from judgment?

-Who hasn’t lifted their eyebrows at the grocery store, questioning parenting techniques while some kid is having a total freak-out in the candy aisle?
-Who hasn’t been at a school play thinking that lady over there should have given that gingham midriff top a little more consideration before leaving the house?
+Have you never lifted your eyebrows at the grocery store, questioning parenting techniques while some kid is having a total freak-out in the candy aisle?
+Have you never sat down at a school play and glanced over at someone wearing a gingham midriff top and thought maybe she should have given her ensemble a little more consideration?
+Sure you have.
+Judge Judy!

-We all do it.
+We all do it, in one way or another.
+(I’m sorry, we do.)
 And we’re all susceptible to it.

 Some people care that they are being judged and some people do not.
 For those who don’t care, as long as you’re not stepping on others to get what you want or ignoring the basic standards of common decency, good for you.
 High five.
 In my opinion, not caring is a much easier way to live.

-I don’t know why some of us care about what others think and why some of us don’t.
-Not caring may come with age and exhaustion, or it could be that it’s just an innate part of certain personalities.
-For many (myself included) as our families grew bigger, our social circles grew smaller so now the only people we truly care about are those coveted few in our inner circle.
-And those are the ones who love us for all that we are, and all that we come with, without passing judgment.
+Not caring comes with age and exhaustion or, for some, it’s just an innate part of their personality.
+For many (myself included) as our families grew bigger, our social circles grew smaller so now the only people we truly concern ourselves with are the coveted few in our inner circle–the ones who love us for all that we are, and all that we come with, without passing judgment.

-But some people just can’t help but care what the peripherals think.
-It does seem that caring what others think would be a very natural response, but speaking from a purely cognitive and logical place, I have to ask: Why?
+But some people can’t help but care what peripheral people think.
+It does seem that would be a very natural response, but speaking from a purely cognitive and logical place, I have to ask: Why?

 We will never change the fact that people judge, but we can control how much or how little we actually care.